Autonomous-Finance/aos-packages/packages/subscribable/README.md

 )
 ```

+### Consider Access Control

+Some API functions like `handleSetPaymentToken` and `handleRegisterWhitelistedSubscriber` should only be used in handlers that **restrict access**.
+In order to give your process "Ownable" capabilities, consider using [ownable](https://github.com/Autonomous-Finance/aos-packages/tree/main/packages/ownable) or [ownable-multi](https://github.com/Autonomous-Finance/aos-packages/tree/main/packages/ownable-multi).

 ## Conflict Considerations

 ⚠️ ❗️ If overriding functionality is not something you need, be mindful of potential conflicts in terms of the **`Handlers.list`**